 It has improved greatly over the years and is available on most any hardware platform, from Windows to Android devices.

 One of the things that makes Kodi so popular is 3rd party add-ons that can be installed in to Kodi.

-The most popular 3rd party add-ons, such as Exodus or Phoenix, stream movies and TV shows.
+The most popular 3rd party add-ons stream movies and TV shows.

 Hooking Up an Android TV Box To a TV

-The interface can differ between android TV box manufactures, but a internet connection is needed to stream online content.
+The interface can differ between Android TV box manufactures, but an internet connection is needed to stream online content.

-The best setup is to use a wired Ethernet cable if possible, but not everyone will have a cable close and have to use WiFi.
+The best setup is to use a wired Ethernet cable if possible, but not everyone will have an Ethernet connection close and have to use WiFi.

-Once a internet connection is setup Kodi or other apps are ready to be used.
+Once an internet connection is setup Kodi apps such as Kodi are ready to be used.